 A trade mark examiner reviews trade mark applications to make sure they meet the requirements for registration under the Trade Marks Act 1995.
 In doing so, trade mark examiners are among the first people to see new developments in technology and marketing.

 Trade mark examiners search for trade marks that have been applied for previously, using online resources.
 Examination research tools are primarily electronic and include in-house and external databases, procedural manuals, legislation, court decisions and other legal resources, as well as the examiner's own intellectual capabilities and technical knowledge.

-Examination work is performed in a team environment; however, examiners must take responsibility for and management of their own work, must meet set targets, and must perform other search, examination and administrative tasks to meet other team or organisational goals.
+Examination work is performed independently and as part of a small team; however, examiners must take responsibility for and management of their own work, meet set targets, and perform other search, examination and administrative tasks to achieve other team or organisational goals.

 As your career as a trade mark examiner progresses, your teamwork will expand to include supervision, mentoring and coaching responsibilities.

 Trade mark examiners come from varied backgrounds and work experiences, are of different ages and have different interests.
 We provide training for new examiners from when they start until they are qualified.

 Successful applicants demonstrate the following qualities and skills:

 - openness to learning in a group setting

 - receptive to constructive feedback and able to apply this in the performance of duties, both in training and on the job